annavalentinakatharina/RAG-MAS-Blog-Chatbot/README.md

 crewai run
 ```

 This command starts the telegram chatbot, which can then be accessed via telegram and used to start the multi-agent-RAG system.
+To stop the running chatbot, use `Ctrl+C`.